 (ii) reductio ad impossibile (apagôgê): the remaining two are proved by reduction to the impossible, where the contradictory of an assumed conclusion together with one of the premises is used to deduce by a first figure syllogism a conclusion that is incompatible with the other premise.
 Using the semantic relations between opposites established earlier the assumed conclusion is thus established.

 Going beyond his basic syllogistic, Aristotle reduced the 3rd and 4th first figure syllogisms to second figure syllogisms, thus de facto reducing all syllogisms to Barbara and Celarent; and later on in the Prior Analytics he invokes a type of cut-rule by which a multi-premise syllogism can be reduced to two or more basic syllogisms.
-From a modern perspective, Aristotle's system can be represented as an argumental natural deduction system en miniature.
+From a modern perspective, Aristotle's system can be understood as a sequent logic in the style of natural deduction and as a fragment of first-order logic.
 It has been shown to be sound and complete if one interprets the relations expressed by the categorical sentences set-theoretically as a system of non-empty classes as follows: AaB is true if and only if the class A contains the class B. AeB is true if and only if the classes A and B are disjoint.
 AiB is true if and only if the classes A and B are not disjoint.
-AoB is true if and only if the class A does not contain the class B. The vexing textual question what exactly Aristotle meant by ‘syllogisms’ has received several rival interpretations, including one that they are a certain type of conditional propositional form.
-Most plausibly, perhaps, Aristotle's complete and incomplete syllogisms taken together are understood as formally valid premise-conclusion arguments; and his complete and completed syllogisms taken together as (sound) deductions.
+AoB is true if and only if the class A does not contain the class B. It is generally agreed, though, that Aristotle's syllogistic is a kind of relevance logic rather than classical.
+The vexing textual question what exactly Aristotle meant by ‘syllogisms’ has received several rival interpretations, including one that they are a certain type of conditional propositional form.
+Most plausibly, perhaps, Aristotle's complete and incomplete syllogisms taken together should be understood as formally valid premise-conclusion arguments; and his complete and completed syllogisms taken together as (sound) deductions.

 Aristotle is also the originator of modal logic.
 In addition to quality (as affirmation or negation) and quantity (as singular, universal, particular, or indefinite), he takes categorical sentences to have a mode; this consists of the fact that the predicate is said to hold of the subject either actually or necessarily or possibly or contingently or impossibly.
 The latter four are expressed by modal operators that modify the predicate, e.g. ‘It is possible for A to hold of some B’; ‘A necessarily holds of every B’.